Universal Algebraic Methods for Constraint Satisfaction Problems: Abstract

 \section{Abstract}

 After substantial progress over the last 15 years, the ``algebraic CSP-dichotomy conjecture'' reduces to the following: every local constraint satisfaction problem (CSP) associated with a finite idempotent algebra is tractable if and only if the algebra has a Taylor term operation.
-Despite the tremendous achievements in this area, there remain examples of small algebras with just a single binary operation whose CSP resists classification as either tractable or NP-complete using known methods.
-In this paper we present some new methods for approaching this problem, with particular focus on those techniques that help us attack the class of finite algebras known as ``commutative idempotent binars'' (CIBs).
-We demonstrate the utility of these methods by using them to prove that every CIB of cardinality at most 4 yields a tractable CSP.
+Despite the tremendous achievements in this area (including recently announce proofs of the general conjecture), there remain examples of small algebras with just a single binary operation whose CSP resists direct classification as either tractable or NP-complete using known methods.
+In this paper we present some new methods for approaching such problems, with particular focus on those techniques that help us attack the class of finite algebras known as ``commutative idempotent binars'' (CIBs).
+We demonstrate the utility of these methods by using them to prove that every CIB of cardinality at most 4 yields a tractable CSP\@.